The-Orange-Squad/guidebook/docs/technical-guide/orange-bank/README.md

 Grinding is when you consistently run commands like `/coinflip` or `/work` to earn coins.
 It's a great way to earn money, but it can be time-consuming.
 Check out the [grinding.md](grinding.md) file for more information on how to grind effectively.

+## Leveling

+You can level up by participating in the server.
+The more you chat, the more XP you earn.
+You can view your level and XP by using the `/level` command of Arcane.
+You can also view the leaderboard by using the `/leaderboard` command.

+You receive a random amount of XP between 15 and 40 for every message you send in a minute (messages in between are not counted).
+When you reach a new level, your XP resets to 0.
+Server Boosters and Supporters receive 80% more XP per message.
+Also, people who put "effort" in their messages get a 50% boost (can stack with the Supporter / Booster boost).

 ## FAQ

 If you have any questions about Orange Bank, please check out the [FAQ](faq.md) file.
 It contains answers to some of the most common questions about the bot.